Holocaust survivor meets with California teens involved in Nazi salute photos

 The anti-Semitic images, one with the caption “master race” - a reference to the Nazi belief in ethnic purity - went viral after being posted to Snapchat on Saturday, fueling concerns about a recent surge in incidents of hate speech in public schools nationwide.

-Holocaust survivor and peace activist Eva Schloss, 89, visited privately for more than hour at Newport Harbor High School with about 10 of the teens involved, along with their parents, student leaders, faculty members and a local rabbi who helped organize the meeting.
+Eva Schloss, 89, a peace activist who has chronicled her Holocaust experiences in several books, visited privately for more than hour at Newport Harbor High School with about 10 of the teens involved, along with their parents, student leaders, faculty members and a local rabbi who helped organize the meeting.

-Speaking to reporters afterward, Schloss said the students “told me it was a joke,” and she was surprised that they professed not to have fully understood the meaning and consequences of their behavior.
+Speaking to reporters afterward, Schloss said the students described the Nazi salute incident as “a joke,” and she was surprised when they professed not to have fully understood the meaning and consequences of their behavior.

-“It shows that education is really, really very inadequate,” she said, adding that the students and their parents, nevertheless, were sincerely apologetic.
+“It did show that education, obviously, is still very, very inadequate,” said Schloss, a London resident who was in California this week on a U.S. speaking tour.
+She said the students expressed sincere remorse for what happened on Saturday.

 “I was 16 when I came out of Auschwitz,” Schloss said she told the students.
-“I was their age when I realized my whole life was shattered.”
+“I was their age when I realized my life was completely shattered.”

-The photos were taken at a party at a home in Costa Mesa attended by students from several high schools serving a cluster of predominantly white, largely affluent Orange County communities.
-School officials said they have interviewed more than two dozen students and are weighing disciplinary action.

-The images included students with arms raised in a Nazi salute and about a dozen students crowded around the cups arranged in the shape of a swastika, according to multiple media accounts.
+The photos were taken at a party attended by students from several high schools serving a cluster of predominantly white, largely affluent Orange County communities.
+The images included teens with arms raised in a Nazi salute and students crowded around the cups arranged in the shape of a swastika.

-Schloss, who resides in London, was in California on a U.S. speaking tour when Jewish leaders in the Newport Beach area asked her to come and meet the students there.
+School officials said they have interviewed more than two dozen students and are weighing possible disciplinary action.

 The early life of Schloss, a native Austrian, closely parallels that of her German-born stepsister, Anne Frank.
 Both families moved to Amsterdam to escape anti-Jewish Nazi persecution in their homelands.